• Ebook

 Notes

 Storage: Store in and airtight container in a cool, dry place.
-This healthy trail mix recipe will last for about 1 month at room temperature or at 3-6 months in the refrigerator.
+This trail mix recipe will last for about 1 month at room temperature or at 3-6 months in the refrigerator.

 This recipe is also a good source of Iron (2 mg, 9%) and includes Potassium (297 mg, 6%) and Calcium (53 mg, 4%).